konstructio/kubefirst/docs/kubefirst/github/argocd.md

 ## Managing Apps in ArgoCD

-Our kubernetes apps can be found in our `gitops` repository at path `/registry`
+Our Kubernetes apps can be found in our `gitops` repository at path `/registry`.

 ![](../../img/kubefirst/gitops/registry.png)